-The Osher Center and the Benson-Henry Institute for Mind Body Medicine at MGH are honored to be co-hosting Dr. Vikram Patel, The Pershing Square Professor of Global Health at our November 5th, 2019 Integrative Medicine Grand Rounds.
-Dr. Patel will be sharing research findings on his work regarding patient-centered care for chronic conditions.
-Based on his paper published in The Lancet, Dr. Patel will be exploring the following themes:
+The Osher Center for Integrative Medicine at Brigham and Women’s Hospital and the Benson-Henry Institute for Mind Body Medicine at Massachusetts General Hospital are honored to be co-hosting Dr. Vikram Patel, The Pershing Square Professor of Global Health and Wellcome Trust Principal Research Fellow at the Harvard Medical School at our November 5th, 2019 Integrative Medicine Grand Rounds.

 Vikram Patel is a professor of global health and social medicine and psychiatrist whose work over the past two decades has focused on reducing the treatment gap for mental disorders in low resource countries.
 His work has addressed four major themes: